An expedition in one of the most splendid regions of Antarctica, Drygalski Mountains

 Day 16

-flight to Cape Town (4 to 5 hours) Meals: breakfast at camp site – lunch and diner in the plane or at Cape Town (not included) Accommodations: night on the plane
+to Whichaway by Basler BT-67 plane (12 seats available) and flight to Cape Town approximately 6 h Meals: breakfast in tents – lunch and diner on the plane or in Cape Town (not included) Accommodations: night on the plane

 END OF EXPEDITION